 Education is considered a pathway for achieving many SDGs, including gender equality.
-Building on the MDG2 commitment for the participation in primary education of all boys and girls, the aspiration for SDG4 includes a more comprehensive set of targets that move beyond just the number of girls (and boys) enrolling and completing school to focus on the quality of education.
-Unfortunately, very little can be currently gleaned from the SDG Global Indicators Database of the UN Statistics Division on gender-related indicators pertaining to the Global Goal on Education, SDG4 (Ensure inclusive and quality education for all and promote lifelong learning) as regards the performance of the Philippines (Table 1) and many developing countries.
-This is largely because of sparse data: of the 11 SDG4 global indicators, only two are Tier 1 indicators (that are widely available from countries).
+Building on the MDG2 commitment on the participation in primary education of all boys and girls, the aspiration of SDG4 includes a more comprehensive set of targets that move beyond just the number of girls (and boys) enrolling and completing school to focus on the quality of education.
+Unfortunately, the SDG Global Indicators Database (UN Statistics Division 2017) shows very little data on the performance of developing countries, including the Philippines (Table 1), on attaining SDG4, particularly its gender-related indicators.
+This is largely because out of the 11 SDG4 global indicators, only two are Tier 1 indicators.
 That is, since SDG4 focuses on quality education, the indicators have not been fully tested or available from countries.
-The available data though suggests minimal disparities between the sexes, at the surface.
+The available data, though, suggest minimal disparities between the sexes, on the surface.

 Table 1.
-Philippine Data on Selected SDG4 Indicators, by Sex
+Philippine data on selected SDG4 indicators, by sex

-Table 1.
-Filli Table 1.
-Fillippine Data on Selected 3DG4 indicators, by Sex

-Sex Indicator 4.2.2.
-P articipation rate in Indicator 4.c.1 Proportion of teachers in
+Sex Indicator 4.2.2 Indicator 4.2.1

-organized learning (one year before the primary education who have received at

-official primary entry age), by sex least the minimum organized teacher

-training (e.g. pedagogical training) pre-

-service or in-service required for teaching

-at the relevant level in a given country

 2001 2009 2013

 Male 24.13 41.41 100

 Female 23.83 43.03 100

 Both sexes 23.98 42.19 100